Harriet Miers Supreme Court nomination

 On October 3, 2005, Harriet Miers was nominated for Associate Justice of the U.S. Supreme Court by President George W. Bush to replace retired Associate Justice Sandra Day O'Connor.
 Miers was, at the time, White House Counsel, and had previously served in several roles both during Bush's tenure as Governor of Texas and President.

-The nomination almost immediately drew criticism, much of it from within the President's own party: David Frum castigated an "unforced error", and Robert Bork denounced it a "disaster" and "a slap in the face to the conservatives who've been building up a conservative legal movement for the last 20 years."
+Miers's nomination was negatively received across the political spectrum, with critics charging that she did not have enough judicial experience to sit on the court.
+Conservative commentator David Frum castigated the selection as an "unforced error", and Robert Bork (himself a failed Supreme Court nominee) denounced it a "disaster" and "a slap in the face to the conservatives who've been building up a conservative legal movement for the last 20 years."
 Hearings before the United States Senate Judiciary Committee had been scheduled to begin on November 7, and members of the Republican leadership had stated before the nomination that they aimed to have the nominee confirmed before Thanksgiving (November 24).
 Miers withdrew her nomination on October 27, 2005, and Bush nominated Samuel Alito four days later.

 Selection process

 On July 1, 2005, Sandra Day O'Connor announced her plan to retire as an associate justice of the U.S. Supreme Court, effective as of the date that her replacement was confirmed by the United States Senate.
 Bush appointed Miers as head of the search committee for candidates to replace O'Connor.
 On July 19, Bush announced that he had chosen John Roberts as O'Connor's replacement.
 After William Rehnquist died of complications from thyroid cancer on September 3, Bush withdrew this nomination and renominated Roberts for Chief Justice, to which he was confirmed.

 Meanwhile, Senate Minority Leader Harry Reid (D-Nevada) recommended Miers as O'Connor's successor.
 Bush agreed with Reid's suggestion, factoring comments by Senate Judiciary Committee Chairman Arlen Specter (R-Pennsylvania) and ranking member Patrick Leahy (D-Vermont) that Bush's nominees should be outside of the appellate court system.
-First Lady Laura Bush and Senator Hillary Clinton had also both publicly expressed hope that he would nominate a woman.
+First Lady Laura Bush and Senator Hillary Clinton (D-New York) had also both publicly expressed hope that he would nominate a woman.

 On October 3, Bush nominated Miers to succeed O'Connor.